number571/hidden-lake/README.md

 ## Build and run

+> [!IMPORTANT]
+> As an additional level of security, it is recommended to run the Hidden Lake anonymous network in a virtual machine.
+This will make it possible to secure the main execution environment if vulnerabilities are found in HL, and it will also hide the operation/interaction of HL services from the main execution environment.

 Launching an anonymous network is primarily the launch of an anonymizing `HLS` and `HLA=tcp` services.
 Simultaneous launch of these services can be performed using the `HLC` application.
 You can edit the list of running services using the `hlc.yml` file.
 There are two ways to run HLC: through `source code`, and through the `release version`.

 ### 1. Running from source code